-Three years and counting!
-The third annual “Traveler’s Holiday Gift Guide” is here for the year of 2017 with twenty brandspanking new holiday gifts to fill our hearts with good tidings for our fellow neighbors, fill our homes with one-of-a-kind ornaments, and fill our bellies with foods from around the world.
+With twenty brandspanking new holiday gifts for our fellow neighbors, fill your homes with one-of-a-kind ornaments, and fill your bellies with foods from around the world.
 There’s more coming your way in part two including two giveaways!
-Don’t miss out on the competition by subscribing to the blog 😊
+Don’t miss out on the competition by subscribing to the blog.

 With designs produced by homegrown artists paying homage to Californian subcultures, the most obvious being a deeply seated admiration of surf and sea, this NorCal-based clothing brand birthed on the shores of Santa Cruz is the perfect blend of place informing product. $28 for the shirt.
 Enter ‘BLOODNSEA20’ for 20% off your entire purchase.

 This resplendently packaged candle is part of the ‘This Land is Your Land’ collection by Ethics Supply Co.
 An ode to the many natural and manmade marvels of the United States, the adventure-inspired candles help you cover every far corner of the American states… minus the mileage.
 When lit, the House of the Sun candle with its notes of pikake jasmine, sea salt, and Hawaiian sandalwood are meant to capture the experience of watching the sunrise from Haleakala’s volcanic summit in Maui. $42 for this artisanal candle.